Entrepreneurs Are You Ready For GDPR

-The new General Data Protection Regulation (GDPR) comes into force in less than 100 days on 25 May 2018, marking the biggest shake-up of European privacy laws for 20 years.
+The new General Data Protection Regulation (GDPR) comes into force on 25 May 2018, marking the biggest shake-up of European privacy laws for 20 years.
 As a business owner, doing nothing is not an option as there are hefty fines for those who are not ready before the deadline.

 There is no ‘phasing in’ period, so it is technically important that your data is compliant.